-Faust (1969) studied the reactivity of germanium in various oxidizing and complexing agents and suggested that the shape of a pit was controlled by oxidizing agent and the complexing agent controlled by the rate of attack.
-Vaghari and Shah (1974) studied the effect of different concentrations of oxidizing agents on Bi-single crystals and suggested that the shape of an etch pit was dependent on the strength of the defects and reactivity of etchants.
-In contrast to them Bhatt et al, (1974) observed that the shape of etch pit was neither dependent on the type of oxident used in the etchant nor on apparent activation energy associated with etching process.
-Shah (1976) concluded that the shape of an etch pit was dependent on the apparent activation energy.
-Sangwal and Sutaria (1976) found that the formation of pits of different morphologies was associated with different effective undersaturations developed very close to dislocation sites whereas spherulites and hillocks result when effective supersaturation developed at the crystal surface.
-The formation of spherulites and hillocks is considered to be a process similar to overgrowth of MgO itself on its cleavages.
+Faust /57/ studied the reactivity of germanium in various oxidizing and complexing agents and suggested that the shape of a pit was controlled by oxidizing agent and the complexing agent controlled by the rate of attack.
+Vaghri and Shah /58/ studied the effect of different concentrations of oxidizing agents on Bi-single crystals and suggested that the shape of an etch pit was dependent on the strength of the defects and reactivity of etchant.
+In contrast to them Bhatt et al./59/ observed that the shape of etch pit was neither dependent on the type of oxidizing agent used in the etchant nor on apparent activation energy associated with etching process.
+Shah /22/ concluded that the shape of an etch pit was dependent on the apparent activation energy.
+Sangwal and Sutaria /60/ found that the formation of pits of different morphologies was associated with different effective undersaturations developed very close to dislocation sites, whereas spherulites and hillocks result when effective supersaturation of spherulites and hillocks is considered to be a process similar to overgrowth of MgO itself on its cleavages.
 They also concluded that etch pits were produced under conditions when the solutions have a low viscosity and the reaction products were moderately soluble and that highly viscous etchant led to the formation of spherulites and hillocks.

-Several workers have developed dislocation etchants for calcite but the present author has not come across any systematic study on kinetics of entire etching process determining etch pit shapes.
-Hence optical study of kinetics and mechanism of dissolution of calcite cleavages by organic acids is made to correlate the results with morphology of etch pits.
+Several authors have developed dislocation etchants for calcite.
+Present author has not come across any systematic study on kinetics of etching process of calcite cleavages using optically active etchant L(+) tartaric acid (dextro-rotatory).
+Hence optical study of kinetics and mechanism of dissolution of calcite cleavages by this etchant is made.